routes.yaml file overrides configuration settings involving indirector termini, and allows termini to be set in greater detail than

 The location of the

-confdir depends on your operating system.
+confdir varies; it depends on the OS, Puppet distribution, and user account.
 See the confdir documentation for details.

 --- master: facts: terminus: puppetdb cache: yaml

 cache.
-The value of each of these keys is the name of a valid terminus for the indirection named above.
+The value of each of these keys should be the name of a valid terminus for the indirection named above.